Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Bucket/0 - Overview.md

 ---

+This is also my first writeup of a HTB box.
+It is also available [on my website](https://www.mac-goodwin.com/blog/htb/2021/04/29/htb-bucket.html), where the pages are in one sprawling post if you prefer that to notes that sexily link together.

+I'm still working out my personal style for writeups, and this one has turned out to be quite long.
+I enjoy writing up my thought processes and making my writeups quite detailed - mostly because, primarily, these are resources for me.

+Some people might not like this style, and that is fine - snappier text writeups are available, such as those by [0xdf](https://0xdf.gitlab.io/).
+But if you like a bit of explanation and a narrative style, as well as seeing where people go wrong, these might be for you.
+I think there is a benefit to including mistakes in writeups, so we can learn from them going forwards.

+---

 This box was extremely fun.
 The initial exploit involved enumerating a webserver to discover it was linked to some AWS resources.
 There were then two parallel parts: interacting with a DynamoDB shell to exfiltrate some credentials, and uploading a web shell to an S3 bucket for code execution on the box.

 Once you were on the box, you could use the stolen credentials to log in as the user `roy`. roy had access to a locally-hosted web app which you could access via SSH tunneling and exploit by adding a malicious entry in a database that caused the web app to read a sensitive file and convert it to a PDF.